hashicorp/vault-client-dotnet/docs/SystemApi.md

 <a name="systemliststorageraftsnapshotautoconfig"></a>
 # **SystemListStorageRaftSnapshotAutoConfig**

-> void SystemListStorageRaftSnapshotAutoConfig (TimeSpan? wrapTTL = null)
+> StandardListResponse SystemListStorageRaftSnapshotAutoConfig (TimeSpan? wrapTTL = null)